What’s Happening in Space Policy April 12-18, 2026

 Read More Read More

-Here is SpacePolicyOnline.com’s list of space policy events for the week of January 25-31, 2026 and any insight we can offer about them.
-The Senate is in session this week.
-The House is in recess except for pro forma sessions.
+Here is SpacePolicyOnline.com’s list of space policy events for the week of April 5-11, 2026 and any insight we can offer about them.
+The House and Senate are in recess this week except for pro forma sessions.

 Read More Read More